dalibor/octoshark/README.md

 end
 ```

-`Octoshark.current_connection` returns the active connection while in the `with_connection` block or raises `Octoshark::Error::NoCurrentConnection` otherwise.
+`CONN_MANAGER.current_connection` returns the active connection while in the `with_connection` block or raises `Octoshark::Error::NoCurrentConnection` otherwise.

 ## Sharding example